0xRhayanne/0xRhayanne/README.md

-# 👋 Hi, I'm Rhayanne
+# 👋 Hello, I'm Rhayanne

 🎓 **Computer Science Graduate** at Federal University of Paraná (UFPR).
 💡 **Aspiring Full-Stack Developer** with a passion for building and learning.